-You got lights like these and want to turn them on and off and run some cool dynamic effects?
+You have lights like these and want to turn them on and off and run some cool dynamic effects?
 Here's a list of the hardware you'll need and how to hook it to Lightjams.

 |Lightjams||USB to DMX Interface||DMX Cable||DMX Dimmer Pack||Cheap 120V Lights|

 DMX: Lighting industry standard to send commands to light fixtures in real time.
-The full name is DMX512, which stands for Digital MultipleX and 512 is the number of adresses.
+The full name is DMX512, which stands for Digital MultipleX and 512 is the number of addresses.
 Any DMX-enabled lights can be controlled by Lightjams.

 DMX Address: You assign a DMX address ranging from 1 to 512 to each DMX fixture.
 This number is used by the lighting controller to talk to every fixture independently.
-If you need more than 512 addresses (called a DMX universe) because you have lots of lights, then you can use multiple DMX output interfaces.
+If you need more than 512 addresses (called a DMX universe) because you have many lights, then you can use multiple DMX output interfaces.